Support > Twitter API > Developer account

 Why can't I see the "team" option on my account drop-down?

-This means that you either have Essential access only, or applied as an individual account, as opposed to a team account.
+This means that you applied as an individual account, as opposed to a team account.

 Can I change my individual/personal account to a team/organization account?